-Before establishing the Global Diplomacy Lab Secretariat at the Federal Foreign Office, which she has directed since 2014 and continues to build and expand today, Senta created and managed executive training programmes for international diplomats, as well as cultural initiatives in Eastern Europe.
-All of these – just like the Global Diplomacy Lab – are public-private partnerships between the German Ministry for Foreign Affairs and private foundations.
+Senta is passionate about planting and nurturing new ideas, programs and institutions in manifold environments.
+Before establishing the Global Diplomacy Lab Secretariat at the Federal Foreign Office, Senta created and managed executive training programs for international diplomats, as well as cultural initiatives in Eastern Europe.
+All of these are public-private partnerships between the German Ministry for Foreign Affairs and private foundations.

 Once she arrived in the “free world”, Senta began to travel, live and pursue studies in journalism, German and art history in Würzburg, London, Bamberg, Antwerp and New York.
 Senta had the pleasure and luck to be awarded fellowships by the Robert Bosch Foundation, the Karl Gerold Foundation and Columbia University, as well as to work as a journalist for, among others, the BBC World Service, the Bavarian Broadcasting Company (BR) and Die Zeit weekly newspaper.

 Senta lives with her partner and their two almost grown-up children in Berlin-Schöneberg, where she organizes literary salons and loves listening to and playing music in her free time.